-Margaret Glass recently attended the 2021 Economic & Real Estate Symposium.
-The theme was “Rethinking Real Estate: Adapting to the Changing Dynamic in New Orleans and Louisiana,” and the presenters focused the current state of the market, moving forward from the Coronavirus, and addressing other imminent challenges such as climate change.
+The 2021 Economic & Real Estate Symposium was recently held.
+The theme was “Rethinking Real Estate: Adapting to the Changing Dynamic in New Orleans and Louisiana,” and the presenters focused the current state of the real estate market, moving forward from the Coronavirus, and addressing other imminent challenges such as climate change.

 K.C.
 Conway of Red Shoe Economics discussed his perspective on the Southeastern Region: